 This video went viral as you’d expect, with proof of zombies.
-It appears the mummy is in motion.
+The Indonesian Walking Dead appears the mummy is in motion.

-The rumours as you can imagine, with the wonderful invention of the internet, went wild.
+The rumours, as you can imagine, with the beautiful invention of the internet, went wild.
 One of the theories was that the corpses are reanimated by black magic, helping walk to their final resting place – high in limestone caves.
-Believed if someone points at the corpse it will fall to the ground unable to finish the journey.
+Believed if someone points at the body, it will fall to the ground unable to finish the journey.

 A tiny insight into some of the customs of Toraja, Indonesia

 It’s a partial truth.
-The truth is a lot of the Torajan deceased are buried in caves, high in the mountains, and the photo and video aren’t fakes, but they’re also not of reanimated corpses.
-The dead embalmed in their home, remain until the funeral season, the dry season, which is July to September.
-In life, the people of Toraja, a largely Christian population save and plan for their final home.
-Wealth is directed to creating the home they will live in the longest – the limestone cave in the mountain above their living homes.
+The truth is a lot of the Torajan bury their deceased in caves, high in the mountains.
+The photo and video aren’t fakes, but they’re also not of reanimated corpses.
+Processing the dead is to keep the dead in their home, until the funeral season, the dry season, which is July to September.
+In life, the people of Toraja, a mostly Christian population save and plan for their final home.
+The people direct their Wealth is directed to creating the home they will live in the longest – the limestone cave in the mountain above their living homes.

 Funerals in Toraja are a massive celebration not unlike the day of the dead (Mexican festival) however this celebration with singing, dancing and celebrating the life of the deceased – with their embalmed body present.
-Family members assist their deceased loved ones walk to their burial place.
+Family members assist their deceased loved ones in walking to their burial place.

-The corpses are walked in straight lines for ensuring safe passage to their afterlife on the way to the final resting place of their body.
-The Torajan people believe their ancestors walked downstairs from heaven and that the staircase has since been removed so they found the next best thing.
-The family members literally walk their dead to their final home.
+Family members walk the corpses in straight lines for ensuring safe passage to their afterlife on the way to the final resting place of their body.
+The Torajan people believe their ancestors walked downstairs from heaven, but now the staircase is missing, so they found the next best thing, resting places high in the mountains.
+The family members walk their dead to their final home.

 That’s not the end of Toraja’s burial custom.
-After mummies are washed in August they’re walked in straight lines and returned to their final home.
-Some mummies walk as far to their village of origin to ensure their continued peaceful rest because disconnection from the village may cause them unrest.
+Family members wash the corpses in August and take them for a walk around the village in straight lines until they return to their forever home.
+Some mummies walk as far to their town of origin to ensure their continued peaceful rest because disconnection from the village may cause them unrest.

 More reading about mummies: